-() 20% of tax rate for the profit up to EURO 200,000 and 25% of tax rate for the exceeding portion are applied in Netherlands.
+() 16.5% of tax rate for the profit up to EURO 200,000 and 25% of tax rate for the exceeding portion are applied in Netherlands.

 () The general tax rate in Russia is 20%, of which 18% is allocated to the "Regional Budget" and 2% to the "General Budget".
-Since our subsidiaries in Russia's Tatarstan region have been located in Special Economic Zone, they pay 2% tax for the profits from their main operations and pay 20% tax for the profits from the non-core operating income.
+Since subsidiaries of Şişecam in Russia's Tatarstan region have been located in Special Economic Zone, they pay 2% tax for the profits from their main operations and pay 20% tax for the profits from the non-core operating income.